Menezes-Gus/Predicting-the-Beats-per-Minute-of-Songs-Kaggle/README.md

 ##### AudioLoudness is in a dB scale relative to full scale, hence, its negative values.
 ##### TrackDurationMs and AudioLoudness need standardization.
 ### 6-Relevant Findings and Information
-#### EDA
+#### EDA insights
 ##### Most features don't correlate to each other, with the exception of a somewhat significant negative correlation between Energy and AcousticQuality (pearson, spearman and kendal).
 ##### Some outliers were found, but, due to the fact that the data is already (mostly) standardized, it looks like they're probably not actual outliers, or at least, they are outliers that hold relevant information.
-#### Baseline
+#### Feature Engineering and preprocessing
 ##### I decided to create some flags to indicate when an entry appears to be an outlier, since it doesn't seem like a good idea to delete them.
 ##### For the baseline, a opted for a dummy regressor based on mean as a sanity check.
 Then, a Ridge Regression to test how a linear model would perform (and also to help with feature selection), a Random Forest Regressor, due to low correlation between features, and a LGBM Regressor, mostly out of curiosity.
-##### Created a Vocal/Instrumental ratio, based on the assumption that instrumental songs may be more constant and have lower BPM, while songs with vocals may have more changes in the structure to acomodate the singing, hence, possibly higher BPM.
+##### Created a Vocal/Instrumental ratio, based on the assumption that instrumental songs may be more constant and have lower BPM, while songs with vocals may have more changes in the structure to accommodate the singing, hence, possibly higher BPM.
 ##### Created an Energy and Rhythm interaction, based on the assumption that both energy and rhythmscore may be present in songs with higher BPM, so, when combined in a multiplication, their combined value should be high enough to distance itself apart from slower songs
 ##### Created MoodScore bins, based on the hypotesis that, because it measures something akin to an emotion, probably works better as a range.
 Also, due to the usage of Ridge Regression, dummy variables where created aswell.
+#### Baseline modelling and diagnostics
 ##### RANDOM_STATE=42
 ##### KFold with K=5 was also used during training, mostly to prevent overfitting and to use all of the available data
 |Model|RMSE|MAE|